The difference between the top landscape photographers and everyone else

 You should also think about the number of people in your image.
 Depending on the season, your chances are better that there are fewer people at places you would like to photograph.
 Vacation destinations are usually much easier to shoot outside the vacation season, while other places may be a better choice during the summertime because that’s the time when the sun rises very early and most people are still sleeping.

-Think about the right season and time when your desired spot is usually uncomfortable to visit for other people – that’s probably your best available time slot!
+Think about the right season and time when your desired spot is usually uncomfortable for other people to visit – that’s probably your best available time slot!

 Bluebell forest Hallerbos near Brussels